Matisse show in Paris reveals his obsessive nature

-For a man best known as leader of the Fauvist movement, and for seemingly spontaneous bursts of color such as his 1906 "Joy of Life," the show reveals an insecure and restrained side that would remain unchanged throughout a six-decade career.
+For a man best known as leader of the Fauvist movement, and for seemingly spontaneous bursts of colour such as his 1906 "Joy of Life", the show reveals an insecure and restrained side that would remain unchanged throughout a six-decade career.

 "We wanted to challenge the received wisdom that he was a happy painter, an easy painter, a sort of virtuoso of simplicity and joy," said exhibition curator Cecile Debray.